RichardSchrauwen/hello-worlds/README.md

-# hello-worlds
+# hello-worlds & other sample code
-Collection of example go-to code in various programming languages
+Collection of my go-to code in various programming languages.
+Will always be a work in progress...

 ## the go way
 Run golang: go run main.go